Opportunities from the Jumbo MBG Budget and Regional Budget Challenges in 2026

 The following is important information related to the development of the business universe that needs attention today based on the curation of the SUAR Team.

-2026 Free Nutritious Meal Budget Rises 400%, Prospects for Businesses
+The 2026 Free Nutritious Meal Budget Increases by 400%, Prospects for the Business World

-- In the 2026 Draft State Budget (APBN), the budget for the Free Nutritious Meal (MBG) program will increase to IDR 355 trillion, a 400% increase compared to the 2025 budget of only IDR 71 trillion.
+• In the 2026 Draft State Budget (APBN), the budget for the Free Nutritious Meal (MBG) program will increase to Rp 355 trillion, or skyrocket 400% compared to the 2025 budget of only Rp 71 trillion.
 This could be an opportunity and a challenge for the business world.

-- The Free Nutritious Food Program (MBG) will reach 82.9 million people by 2026.
-With that many recipients, the program will spend around IDR 1.2 trillion every day.
-One nutrition service unit (SPPG) will manage approximately IDR 10 billion per year, 85 percent of which is used to purchase raw materials.
-And 95 percent of the raw materials are agricultural products.
+• Free Nutritious Meals (MBG) in 2026 will reach 82.9 million people.
+With that many recipients, this program will spend around Rp 1.2 trillion every day.
+One nutritional fulfillment service unit (SPPG) will manage approximately Rp 10 billion per year, 85 percent of which is used to purchase raw materials.
+And 95 percent of these raw materials are agricultural products.

-- Of the total MBG budget, 85% is allocated for the procurement of kitchen raw materials, ranging from vegetables, livestock products, fisheries, to plantations.
-This is a great opportunity for the 29 million UMKM in the food sector, especially those in rural areas, to grow and develop.
+• Of the total MBG budget, 85% is allocated for the procurement of kitchen ingredients, ranging from vegetables, livestock products, fisheries, to plantations.
+This is a great opportunity for 29 million umkm in the food sector, especially those in rural areas, to grow and develop.

 Read more here.

-Regional Transfer Budget Reduced, Local Governments Need to Be Creative and Innovative
+Reduced Regional Transfer Budget, Local Governments Need to Be Creative and Innovative

-- The 2026 Draft State Budget (RAPBN) sets the allocation of transfer funds to the regions (TKD) at Rp 650 trillion.
-This figure dropped significantly by IDR 214.1 trillion or 24.8% compared to the 2025 State Budget outlook which reached IDR 864.1 trillion.
+• The 2026 Draft State Budget (RAPBN) stipulates the allocation of regional transfer funds (TKD) of Rp 650 trillion.
+This figure is a significant decrease of Rp 214.1 trillion or 24.8% compared to the outlook of the 2025 APBN, which reached Rp 864.1 trillion.

-- The government's decision to cut the allocation of transfer funds to the regions (TKD) has drawn mixed reactions from various heads of government in the regions.
-They said this could potentially burden regional finances and hamper regional development.
-Meanwhile, various experts suggest that regional heads can be more creative in exploring the potential for new local revenue (PAD) to cover the deficit due to reduced transfer funds from the center to the regions.
+• The government's decision to cut the allocation of regional transfer funds (TKD) has reaped various reactions from various heads of government in the regions.
+They say that this has the potential to burden regional finances and hinder regional development.
+Meanwhile, various experts suggest that regional heads can be more creative in exploring new potential sources of local revenue (PAD) to cover the deficit due to reduced transfer funds from the central government to the regions.

 Read more here.